Congo-Kinshasa: Tighter Anti-Covid Measures as DR Congo Fights Third Wave

-DR Congo President Félix Tshisekedi has re-imposed several measures aimed at combating the third wave of Covid-19 infections, which was declared on June 3.
+DR Congo President Félix Tshisekedi on Tuesday re-imposed several measures aimed at combating the third wave of Covid-19 infections, which was declared on June 3.

 The President, who is on a tour of North Kivu where he has been staying since Saturday, listed six essential measures to fight the third wave of infections.